Azathothas/Stars/README.md

 - [depler/curl-impersonate-win](https://github.com/depler/curl-impersonate-win) – A special build of curl for Windows that can impersonate Chrome and Safari
 - [jakenicholls-au/wsa-toolbox](https://github.com/jakenicholls-au/wsa-toolbox) – A Windows 11 application to easily install and use the Windows Subsystem For Android™ package on your computer.
 - [joshuacline/windick](https://github.com/joshuacline/windick) – Windows Deployment Image Customization Kit
+- [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) – An active fork of curl-impersonate with more versions and build targets.
+A series of patches that make curl requests look like Chrome and Firefox.
 - [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – Open-source Windows and Office activator featuring HWID, Ohook, TSforge, KMS38, and Online KMS activation methods, along with advanced troubleshooting.
 - [userdocs/iperf3-static](https://github.com/userdocs/iperf3-static) – A static build of iperf3 to do network testing on remote servers.